National Film Award for Best Female Playback Singer

 The first recipient was P. Susheela, who was honoured at the 16th National Film Awards in 1968 for her rendition from the Tamil film Uyarntha Manithan.
 As of 2021, The female playback singer who won the most 'Rajat Kamal' awards is K. S. Chithra with six wins, followed by P. Susheela and Shreya Ghoshal with five wins each.
 S. Janaki won the award four times.
 Two female playback singers — Lata Mangeshkar and Vani Jairam have won it thrice, while three female playback singers — Asha Bhosle, Alka Yagnik and Arati Ankalikar Tikekar have won it twice.
 Shreya Ghoshal won the award for her renditions in five different languages, followed by S. Janaki and K. S. Chithra, both of whom won for their renditions in three different languages.
 Sandhya Mukhopadhyay and Shreya Ghoshal are the only recipients who received the award for two renditions from two different films in the same year, with Ghoshal being the only recipient who received the award for two renditions from two different films in two different languages.
 K. S. Chithra and Roopa Ganguly are the only recipients who received the award for two renditions from the same film in the same year.
 Vani Jairam and Lata Mangeshkar are the only recipients who received the award for their various renditions in a single film in the same year.
 As of 2022, Uthara Unnikrishnan is the youngest recipient who received the award at the age of ten, and Nanjamma is the oldest recipient who received the award at the age of sixty-two.
 The only siblings who have received the award are Lata Mangeshkar and Asha Bhosle.
 No award was given in this category at the 21st National Film Awards in 1973.
-The most recent recipient of the award is Shilpa Rao who will be honoured at the 71st National Film Awards for the song "Chaleya" from the Hindi film Jawan.
+The most recent recipient of the award is Vaikom Vijayalakshmi who will be honoured at the 72nd National Film Awards for the song "Angu Vaana Konilu" from the Malayalam film ARM.